 The exact reason why fibroids cause spotting is still unknown.
 One theory is there are too many hormones within the body which may cause this “abnormal bleeding”.
 Like all conditions, every person may experience fibroid symptoms differently.
 Some women may not see any change in their menstruation, while others may suffer from periods lasting weeks or even months.

 Doctors typically recommend that women seek treatment when her symptoms are interfering with her quality of life.
 Abnormal periods can cause women to miss extensive amounts of work, have to cancel plans with friends or family, avoid wearing light colored clothing, evade intimacy which can strain relationships, or have to double-up on pads or wear depends to prevent bleeding through their outfit.
 Suffering from abnormal or heavy periods can become an exhausting, daily struggle.
 Thankfully, there are many different kinds of treatment to choose from if you want to avoid undergoing an invasive procedure.

-Treatment for Irregular Periods
+Treatment for Spotting Between Periods

 At our centers, we believe that fibroid treatment should be convenient and accessible to all.
 We have over 30 facilities across the nation from coast-to-coast.
 In addition, our treatments are covered by most insurances and some Medicaid plans.